Gunehgar: Plot

 The film deals with the fight against terrorism, and Mithun plays the role of D.I.G. of Police.
 Ajay Thakur is a long-time employee serving with the Indian police force; his motive in life involves bringing justice to the freedom fighters, who in reality are terrorists headed by Habibullah and his younger brother, Munna.
 All of them are on a deadly mission namely to separate Kashmir from India.
 Ajay meets with partial success when he shoots Munna, injuring him and thus arresting him in the process.
 This success gets him promoted to Deputy Inspector General (D.I.G).
 Later Munna manages to escape from custody and assassinates Ajay's wife whilst on the run.
 Meanwhile, Ajay's journalist sister, Pooja meets a guy, Rohit who rescues her from her car after realising its fitted with a bomb.
 Pooja falls in love with Rohit but unbeknown to Pooja, Rohit is a mere pawn in the hands of Habibullah.
 His gang is holding Rohit's father as hostage so that he kidnaps Pooja and delivers her to his gang.
 Once Rohit does what Habibullah asks, his gang hold both Rohit and Pooja as hostages.
 Ajay manages to find out the gangs where-about which is an old mosque and he must go to negotiate the release of his sister, Pooja.
-Ajay with the help of police informer reaches the location where pooja and rohith are taken as hostage and happens fighting, here Ajay gets shoot by habibullah while avoiding the terrorist shooting rohith and also gets shot in the back by habibullah who runs away and enters the jeep trying to escape away, pooja comes to hold Ajay but Ajay tells he wish that habibullah gets punishment instead of trying to save him who is totally wounded with multiple gun shot wounds, rohith and pooja together chase and capture habibullah bring him to the mosque where pooja delivers a speech that never they can get their beliefs be holy by killing people and so the goons inside surrender infront of the police squad who also comes to this area, while habibullah is taken in custody, habibullah pushes away the police and tries to shoot pooja with a gun but rohith same time takes a gun from a police and fires habibullah killing him, at the end pooja is praised for her bravery in a stage and rohith claps hands and joins her.
+Ajay with the help of police informer reaches the location where Pooja and Rohit are taken as hostage and happens fighting, here Ajay gets shoot by Habibullah while avoiding the terrorist shooting Rohit and also gets shot in the back by Habibullah who runs away and enters the jeep trying to escape away, Pooja comes to hold Ajay but Ajay tells he wish that Habibullah gets punishment instead of trying to save him who is totally wounded with multiple gun shot wounds, Rohit and Pooja together chase and capture Habibullah bring him to the mosque where Pooja delivers a speech that never they can get their beliefs be holy by killing people and so the goons inside surrender in front of the police squad who also comes to this area, while Habibullah is taken in custody, Habibullah pushes away the police and tries to shoot Pooja with a gun but Rohit same time takes a gun from a police and fires Habibullah killing him, at the end Pooja is praised for her bravery in a stage and Rohit claps hands and joins her.